davisschenk/metec-sensor/README.md

 ### Options

+SENSOR_x_ENABLE: Should we look for this sensor
-SENSOR_x_PORT: Port for sensor A, I recommend setting this by-id
+SENSOR_x_PORT: Port for sensor A/B, I recommend setting this by-id
 SENSOR_x_BAUD: Baud rate for the sensor, should be 9600

 MAVLINK_PORT: The port to use for mavlink, this should correspond to serial0.
 NOTE: this can change from pi to pi so make sure it is set correctly.